PEP 725 – Specifying external dependencies in pyproject.toml

 , build tools to run on the build machinehost-requires

-, build dependencies needed for host machine but also needed at build time.dependencies
+, build dependencies needed for the host machine but also needed at build time.dependencies

 , needed at runtime on the host machine but not needed at build time.

-Cross compilation is taken into account by distinguishing build and host dependencies.
+Cross compilation is taken into account by distinguishing between build and host dependencies.

-Optional build-time and runtime dependencies are supported too, in a manner analogies
+Optional build-time and runtime dependencies are supported too, in a manner analogous

 to how that is supported in the [project]